spryker/spryker-docs/docs/sdk/dev/initialize-and-run-workflows.md

 {% info_block infoBox "Project Limitations" %}

-**Note:** The project is limited to the workflows specified during initialization.
+The project is limited to the workflows specified during initialization.

 {% endinfo_block %}
 ---